Head-to-Head · Updated May 2026

 New Zealand

-Ancient Aboriginal rock art at Kakadu National Park Northern Territory showing X-ray style animals and human figures in ochre and white on sandstone rock face
+Ancient Aboriginal rock art at Kakadu National Park showing X-ray style animals in ochre on sandstone

 🦘 Australia